rfgn/refuge-rnfld/README.md

 # refuge-rnfld
 RNFLD annotation for the publicly available REFUGE dataset

-The dataset, named RNFLD_{refuge}, contains all of the fundus images in the REFUGE dataset.
-Ophthalmologists annotated these fundus images by bounding RNFLD areas without referring to any auxilary information of the REFUGE dataset.
-RNFLD_{refuge} uses the same partition setting with the REFUGE dataset.
-RNFLDrefuge Totally has 1,200 Fundus images, which are separated to three subsets averagely according to their using purpose.
+The dataset, named $RNFLD_{refuge}$, contains all of the fundus images in the REFUGE dataset.
+Ophthalmologists annotated these fundus images by bounding RNFLD areas without referring to any auxilary information of the REFUGE dataset. $RNFLD_{refuge}$ uses the same partition setting with the REFUGE dataset. $RNFLD_{refuge}$ Totally has 1,200 Fundus images, which are separated to three subsets averagely according to their using purpose.
 The ratios of positive and negative instances in the three subsets are different.

 <img src="illu.PNG" alt="illu">